cquiroz/scala-java-locales/README.md

 `java.util.Locale` is a relatively simple class and by itself it doesn't provide too much functionality.
 The key for its usefulness is on providing data about the locale especially in terms of classes like `java.text.DecimalFormatSymbols`, `java.text.DateFormatSymbols`, etc. The [Unicode CLDR](http://cldr.unicode.org/) project is a large repository of locale data that can be used to build the supporting classes, e.g. to get the `DecimalFormatSymbols` for a given locale.

-Most of this project is in the form of code generated from the CLDR data.
-While many similar projects will create compact text or binary representation, this project will generate class instances for locale.
-While this maybe larger at first, Scala.js code optimization should be able to remove the unused code during optimization.

 Starting on Java 8, [CLDR](https://docs.oracle.com/javase/8/docs/technotes/guides/intl/enhancements.8.html#cldr) is also used by the JVM, for comparisons the java flag `-Djava.locale.providers=CLDR` should be set.

 **Note:** Java 8 ships with an older CLDR version, specifically version 21. `scala-java-locales` uses the latest available version, hence there are some differences between the results and there are new available locales in `scala-java-locales`.